SuryaPradeepM/SuryaPradeepM/README.md

 <img target="_blank" src="https://i.imgur.com/UqXfMdN.png" width = "17"/> Writing clean & understandable code.<br>
 <img target="_blank" src="https://i.imgur.com/UqXfMdN.png" width = "17"/> Designing informative & beautiful visualizations from the data.<br>

+My primary programming language is Python, although I am also very quick to pick up other languages or frameworks as needed.
 Looking for a driven person who can serve as a DATA SCIENTIST, AI/ML ENGINEER with annoying attention to detail and a voracious appetite to learn new things and grow?
 You've got me!

 ### Get in touch <img target="_blank" src="https://i.imgur.com/y6gRBGy.png" height = "30.7"/>